Affogato: Open-Vocabulary Affordance Grounding with Automated Data Generation at Scale: Implementation details

 \noindentbold{Image sampling} G-Objaverse~\cite{zuo2024sparse3d} provides 38 views per object.
 For computational efficiency, we used the first 25 views that are captured with the same elevation but uniformly distributed azimuths around the object.
 For stage 1 of our pipeline, we sample 5 images at equal intervals from these 25 views to generate affordance queries.
 This sampling strategy ensures comprehensive coverage of the object from multiple perspectives while optimizing computational resources.
 For the remaining stages, we utilized all 25 views.

-\noindentbold{Human evaluation} As discussed in Section 3.3, we instruct human annotators to evaluate the quality of our automatically generated annotation and to refine "not good" quality annotations.
-We guide the annotators to rate the affordance query-heatmap pairs from three-tier criteria: (1) semantic relevance between the query and object, (2) spatial accuracy of the predicted interaction points, and (3) coverage of the heatmap for the intended affordance.
-The annotators are provided with a web-based interactive viewer for screening the affordance query-heatmap pairs and assigning ratings based on the three criteria.
+\noindentbold{Human evaluation} As discussed in Section 3.3, we instruct human annotators to evaluate the quality of our automatically generated annotation and to refine annotations for those didn't pass the quality check.
+We guide the annotators to rate the affordance query-heatmap pairs from three criteria: (1) semantic relevance between the query and object, (2) spatial accuracy of the predicted interaction points, and (3) coverage of the heatmap for the intended affordance.
+We provide the annotators with a web-based interactive viewer for screening the affordance query-heatmap pairs and assigning ratings based on the three criteria.
 The example of the web-based interactive UI is shown in Figure~\ref{fig:annotation_ui}.